mmc-research-group/tanaka_ml_defect_COMMAT/README.md

 # TEMVis
-Quantitative Dynamic (in situ) TEM Analysis Using Optical Flow and U-Net
+Quantitative Dynamic (in situ) TEM Analysis Using Optical Flow and U-Net.
+TEMVis can extract microstructural information from a diverse set of in situ TEM datasets.
+The current version is written for in situ TEM deformation experements to automatically extrat quantitative feature date from videos containing a variety of microstructural components.
 <img src="https://github.com/user-attachments/assets/0e21cffb-1abf-441b-b5a4-98895f2dfc45" alt="Image Description" width="600" >